 Other BAS Articles and Whitepaper:BAC Index

-It's 4:15 PM on Monday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 7:31 AM on Sunday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.